Design rights are rights in how a product looks. The product can be either two or three-dimensional.

 fully independent UK design rights (ie it can be assigned, challenged, licensed or renewed separately from the original international (EU) design)

-For more information, read the government’s guidance.
+For more information, read the Government’s guidance.

-What impact will Brexit have on UCDs?
+What impact did Brexit have on UCDs?

 Supplementary unregistered design